trizen/Compression-Util/README.md

     my $symbols = lz77_decode_symbolic(\@literals, \@distances, \@lengths, \@matches);
 ```

-Low-level function that performs decoding using the provided literals, lengths, matches and distances of matched sub-strings.
+Low-level function that performs decoding using the provided literals, distances, lengths and matches, returned by LZ77 encoding.

 Inverse of `lz77_encode()` and `lz77_encode_symbolic()`, respectively.